gillymeek/gravitywebsite/pages/01.home/_introduction/introduction.md

 ---
-title: 'Management Training that is full of bright ideas'
+title: 'Virtual Management Training that is full of bright ideas'
 buttons:
     -
         text: 'Browse our courses'